Designing a Workplace Reuse System

 Legacy

-The container system required multiple users within the eco system, so I conducted qualitative research across each stakeholder group through field studies and interviews to ensure a holistic experience.
+The container system required multiple users within the user eco system, so I conducted qualitative research across each stakeholder group through field studies and interviews to ensure a holistic experience.

 Caterer